jzybert/nush/README.md

 7. Semicolon: echo one; echo two

 ## How to run:
-1. Clone this reposotory locally
+1. Clone this repository locally
 2. Via command line, go to the repository
 3. Type make and hit enter
 	* Type ./nush (arg1) (arg2)...